-US Open: Five-set jokes apart, win over Tiafoe showed both sides of the Zverev rollercoaster
+US Open: Five-set jokes apart, win over Tiafoe showed both sides of the Zverev roller coaster

 In the process, Zverev once again showed what he is capable of when his game clicks together.

-The Zverev rollercoaster
+The Zverev roller coaster

 Anyone who has watched him play will attest that the talent of the 22-year-old German has never been in doubt.
 Even with his frequent early exits from big events, a poor record with just one title on 2019, being dumping by coach Ivan Lendl and personal issues, he is always a player to watch out for.